 Commission on the Status of Women

-The topics this committee will consider at WASMUN 2020:
+The topics considered at WASMUN 2020:

-1. Women's empowerment and the link to sustainable development
+I. Women's empowerment and the link to sustainable development

-2. The role of men and boys in achieving gender equality
+II.
+The role of men and boys in achieving gender equality